wp-plugins/nextgen-facebook/readme.txt

 = 6.19.0 =

-PLEASE READ THE CHANGELOG FOR IMPORTANT UPDATE NOTES.
 Added a 'Meta Tags Preview' tab to the Custom Settings, warnings for small images, support for youtube playlists, and fixed Twitter Player Card video URLs.

 = 6.18.0.2 =